Module 13: Rent Collection & Late Payment – LandlordPass

 Frequently Asked Questions

 Technically, rent is late at the end of the due date.
-Most property managers send a reminder on Day 1 and serve RTB-30 on Day 2-3.
+Most property managers send a reminder on Day 1 and serve RTB-30 on Day 2–3.
+The official RTB-30 form states the notice "may be given by the landlord on any day after the rent was due."
 Serving the same day rent is due is legally possible but may not be well-received by an arbitrator.
+Day 2–3 is the professional standard.

 Accepting partial payment does not automatically cancel the RTB-30.
-The notice requires full payment within 5 days.
-Log the partial payment and keep the notice active for the remaining balance.
+The notice requires full payment within 5 days of receiving it.
+Log the partial payment in your ledger ("partial — $X of $Y received, RTB-30 remains active") and keep the notice in effect for the remaining balance.
+If the tenant pays the full outstanding amount within the 5-day window, the notice is cancelled.

-Call the RTB at 1-800-665-8779.
+Call the RTB at 1-800-665-8779 to ask if a dispute has been filed on your notice.
 Check your email (including spam).
-If a dispute is filed, the notice is paused until the arbitrator decides.
+If a dispute is filed, the RTB-30 is paused until the arbitrator issues a decision.
+Do not proceed with an Order of Possession while a dispute is active.

-No. The deposit cannot be applied to unpaid rent during the tenancy without the tenant's written consent or an RTB order.
-The deposit is for damage at the end of the tenancy.
+No. The security deposit cannot be applied to unpaid rent during the tenancy without the tenant's written consent or an RTB order.
+The deposit is held for potential damage claims at the end of the tenancy.
+Using it without authorization could expose you to a complaint at the RTB.

-No. Daily, percentage, and cumulative late fees are not permitted.
-The maximum is a single flat fee of $25 per late payment, and it must be in the tenancy agreement.
+No. Daily, percentage, and cumulative late fees are not permitted under BC law (RTR s.7).
+The maximum is a single flat fee of $25 per late payment, and it must be clearly stated in the tenancy agreement.
+Any fee above $25, or any fee not written in the agreement, is unenforceable and can be disputed by the tenant.